Tomorrow Beauty, treatments with scientifically proven effectiveness,

 ALL ABOUT PROTEINS

-Like carbohydrates and lipids, which mainly provide energy, proteins are macronutrients essential for the proper functioning of the body, present in all living cells.
+Like carbohydrates and lipids, which primarily provide energy, proteins are macronutrients essential for the proper functioning of the body and are present in all living cells.
 They are composed of amino acids, which are linked together by peptide bonds.
-Proteins play an essential role in many biological functions and vital processes of the body.
+Proteins play an essential role in many biological functions and vital processes in the body.

-Proteins play a structural role because they are part of the composition of our supporting tissues (muscles, bones, hair) and participate in the cellular renewal of muscle tissue, skin and bone tissue.
+Proteins play a structural role because they are part of the composition of our support tissues (muscles, bones, hair) and participate in the cellular renewal of muscle tissue, skin and bone tissue.

-They are composed of 20 chains of amino acids, including 8 essential ones that the body cannot produce and which must be provided by food during the same meal.
+They are made up of 20 amino acid chains, including 8 essential ones that the body cannot produce and which must be provided by food during the same meal.

 Here are some of their main functions:

-1. Cell and Tissue Structure : Proteins are the major structural building blocks of cells and tissues in the body.
+1. Cell and Tissue Structure : Proteins are the main structural components of the body's cells and tissues.
 They help form and maintain the structure of cells, organs, muscles, skin, hair, nails, and other parts of the body.

-4. Immune functions : Antibodies, which are proteins of the immune system, play a key role in the body's defense against infections and pathogens by recognizing and neutralizing foreign substances, such as bacteria and viruses.
+4. Immune Functions : Antibodies, which are proteins of the immune system, play a key role in defending the body against infections and pathogens by recognizing and neutralizing foreign substances, such as bacteria and viruses.

-5. Cellular communication : Certain proteins act as cellular messengers and are involved in transmitting signals between cells, thereby regulating various biological processes such as growth, cell differentiation, and response to environmental stimuli.
+5. Cellular communication : Certain proteins act as cellular messengers and are involved in transmitting signals between cells, thus regulating various biological processes such as growth, cell differentiation, and response to environmental stimuli.

 In summary, proteins are essential components of life, playing diverse and crucial roles in the functioning of the organism, from cellular structure to the regulation of biological processes.

-Protein needs are daily because our supporting tissues are renewed at a rate of 250 to 300g per day.
-Proteins play a crucial role in:
+Protein needs are daily because our supporting tissues renew themselves at a rate of 250 to 300g per day.
+Protein plays a crucial role in:

-1. Building and Repairing Tissues : Proteins are the basic building blocks of body tissues, including muscles, skin, hair, nails, and organs.
+1. Tissue Building and Repair : Proteins are the basic building blocks of body tissues, including muscles, skin, hair, nails, and organs.
 Adequate protein intake is essential for the growth, repair, and maintenance of these tissues.

-2. Synthesis of enzymes and hormones : Proteins play a crucial role in the synthesis of enzymes and hormones, which are needed to regulate many bodily functions, including digestion, metabolism, and hormonal regulation.
+2. Enzyme and Hormone Synthesis : Proteins play a crucial role in the synthesis of enzymes and hormones, which are needed to regulate many bodily functions, including digestion, metabolism, and hormonal regulation.

-4. Energy Source : Although carbohydrates and fats are usually the main sources of energy, in the absence of sufficient carbohydrates and fats, the body can use protein as an energy source.
+4. Energy source : Although carbohydrates and fats are generally the main sources of energy, in the absence of sufficient carbohydrates and fats, the body can use protein as an energy source.
 However, this is not optimal because protein is better used for other functions in the body.

 5. Saturation and appetite control : Protein is often more satiating than carbohydrates or fat, which can help control appetite and prevent overeating.

-In addition, a protein intake will allow you to gain muscle mass, or to stabilize it.
-This is ideal in the context of specific sports training, particularly for fitness or running.
-Obviously, any physical activity, coupled with a healthy diet, will be beneficial for maintaining a healthy body.
+Additionally, protein intake will help you gain or maintain muscle mass.
+This is ideal for specific sports training, particularly for fitness or running.
+Of course, any physical activity, combined with a healthy diet, will be beneficial for maintaining a healthy body.

-For children and pregnant women, we recommend contacting a healthcare professional, for example your GP, who will be able to advise you best.
+For children and pregnant women, we recommend contacting a healthcare professional, such as your general practitioner, who will be able to advise you best.

 An insufficient protein intake would force our body to draw the necessary resources from our organism and would lead to:

-Our protein requirement is calculated as follows: multiply your weight in kg by 0.8 and you will obtain your daily protein intake requirement in grams.
-Example: a person who weighs 60kg will need to consume 48g of pure protein / day.
+Our protein needs are calculated as follows: multiply your weight in kg by 0.8 and you will get your daily protein intake needs in grams.
+For example: a person weighing 60 kg should consume 48 g of pure protein per day.

 NB: Since the digestibility of plant proteins is less important than that of animal proteins, a vegetarian will apply the ratio 1/1 to calculate his protein requirement, i.e. 1g of protein per kilo.
 (We will see this in detail later).